RustyPyGuy/algorithm-learning-collection/README.md

 ####  *Algorithms Illuminated Part 1: The Basics* by Tim Roughgarden

 This is an excellent book.
-Where appropriate I give references to the book chapters in the code and pseudocode is implemented as fair use.
+Where appropriate I give references to the book chapters in the code and pseudocode is implemented as fair use of the text.

 # Included Algorithms
 - Merge Sort of a Vector using the borrowing model in Rust